 - Pain that radiates or travels along a nerve

 - Muscle weakness

 - Tingling or numbness in the fingers or toes

 If you are experiencing any of these symptoms and you are concerned that traversing nerve roots have become compressed in the spinal column, schedule an appointment with a physician.
 In most cases, these symptoms are relatively minor and can be managed with non-surgical treatment.
 In the event that your pain persists and you are considering other options, contact Laser Spine Institute to learn about minimally invasive, outpatient spine procedures.
-The surgeons at Laser Spine Institute use gentle, endoscopic techniques to help alleviate pressure on spinal nerve roots without the risks associated with major open back or neck surgery.
+The surgeons at Laser Spine Institute use advanced, minimally invasive techniques to help alleviate pressure on spinal nerve roots without the risks associated with major open neck or back surgery.
 Call today for more information on traversing nerve roots and to request a free review of your MRI or CT scan.